-Winter weather and its' unknowns is coming as well as recent hurricanes in the news have caught some off guard or simply not ready.
-This article is not to make you feel bad about not having a 6 month's stock of food and water...
+Winter weather and its unknowns are coming as well as recent hurricanes in the news have caught some off guard or simply not ready.
+This article is not to make you feel bad about not having a six-month stock of food and water...

 Enjoy all that the beginning of a new school year and fall bring with your family — your time together is very precious.